-Choose the Device Setup item in the Device menu.
-A Device Directory dialog box appears.
-This has the list of the devices already known to ALPS-Link.
-Click on the scroll button of the device name field to see this list.

-To add a new device click the Add button.
-The Device Setup dialog box appears with the default parameters.
+- 1. Choose the Device > Device Setup menu item.
+A Device Directory dialog box shows the list of the devices already known to ALPS-Link.
+Click on the scroll button of the device name field to see this list. - 2.
+To add a new device click on Add.
+The Device Setup dialog box appears with the default parameters. - 3.
 Click in the Device Name text box and enter the name for the relay.
 Do the same for the Unit ID text box.

-From the Baud rate list, select the communication speed that matches the relay Name (Device Name).

-Specify the number of Data Bits, Stop Bits and the Parity in the specified fields for communication with this device.
+- 4. From the Baud rate list, select the communication speed that matches the relay Name (Device Name). - 5.
+Specify the number of Data Bits, Stop Bits and the Parity in the specified fields for communication with this device. - 6.
 The Break Signal is needed for communication with certain Code Operated Switches (COS) used on the other side of the communication line.
-Click this if the COS you are using needs this.
+Click this if the COS you are using needs this. - 7.
 Duration of Break refers to the time gap required to specify a certain message is for the COS.
-This may be needed with or without the break signal.
+This may be needed with or without the break signal. - 8.
 The Phone No. text box is the phone number the host machine must dial to get connected to this device.
 A maximum of 60 characters can be entered in this field.

+Deve Unit (D: DOD 0 10.0

+Boad Hote 1 1444 Phone No

+Data Mita : Stop Bits : - Autiliary Phase Consection •= 20

+Party: NONE - Switzh Cade F RS 232 C-885-485

+Drank Signal : n

+Ogention of Drees a: D seca (a-ent)

+Cupy From Use As Delast Cancel Hosp

-Figure 11-12: DEVICE SETUP DIALOG BOX
+Figure 11-9: DEVICE SETUP DIALOG BOX

-The Auxiliary Phone number specified is dialed before dialing the actual phone number.
+9. The Auxiliary Phone number specified is dialed before dialing the actual phone number.
 The Browse button (>>) will display a dialog box with a list of the existing auxiliary phone numbers.
 In this dialog box, you can add, delete and modify auxiliary phone numbers.
 For Modify and Delete, first select a number from the list and then choose the appropriate button.
 When you select Add and Modify, a dialog box appears with fields for the number and description.
 If no auxiliary phone number is necessary, leave this field blank.

-A maximum of 60 characters can be entered in each of these field.
+A maximum of 60 characters can be entered in each of these fields.

-In the Device Setup dialog box, click on one of the radio buttons to indicate the mode of communication as the RS-232 or RS-485.
+- 10. In the Device Setup dialog box, click on one of the radio buttons to indicate the mode of communication as the RS-232 or RS-485. - 11.
 The Switch Code text box is a string of characters sent to the code operated switch.
-It accepts a maximum of six characters in Hexadecimal format.
+It accepts a maximum of six characters in Hexadecimal format. - 12.
 These parameters take effect from the next time you make a connect request to the device specified.
 Choose the OK button to save these parameters for the specified device.
 Alternatively, choose the Cancel button to quit the dialog box without updating the device setup.